dricketts/quadcopter/README.md

 1. tla - our embedding of TLA (rTLA), proof rules, automation, and some arithmetic facts
 2. tlaexamples - our Sys abstraction and proof rules for our Sys (System.v) as well as various systems specified and verified using Sys that are discussed in our submission.
 3. Z3-plugin - a plugin for running Z3 on real arithmetic goals from Coq.
+4. coq-ext-lib - an external Coq library on which this project depends.